 Estate planning can be easier than you might think.
-A simple will, a power of attorney, planning for medical emergencies, preparing for taxes, probate avoidance, charitable giving, and much more make up the world known as estate planning.
-Protecting your assets from unforeseen medical expenses, accidental disinheritance, unwise heirs, uncertain business risks, or governmental agencies may seem daunting, but they make up the pieces to the puzzle J. West Law Firm was literally created to solve.
-Trust us with your ideas, we will build your plan to suit.
+Even in current times, a simple will, a power of attorney, planning for medical emergencies, preparing for taxes, probate avoidance, charitable giving, and much more can be accomplished through no-contact meetings and often no-contact document completion.
+Protecting yourself and your assets from unforeseen medical expenses, accidental disinheritance, unwise heirs, uncertain business risks, or governmental agencies may seem daunting, but they make up the pieces to the puzzle J. West Law Firm was literally created to solve.
+Trust us with your ideas, we will build your plan to suit, with minimal contact as desired.
 Then, count on us if you need help seeing your plan to the finish line.
 We want to help you know your options today.

 Probate is the process by which a deceased person’s property can be lawfully transferred to its next owner.
 In Idaho, whether an individual passes with a will, or without one, some form of probate may be the only way to lawfully transfer ownership of their property to others.
 The answer to your probate questions may be much more simple, and cheaper, than you think.
-Find out how we can help, consult with a professional at J. West Law Firm today.
+Find out how we can help, call today to talk with a professional at J. West Law Firm.

 Power of Attorney